 Mandatory notification of a work accident or a commuting accident to the occupational injury insurance is the basic principle.
-In case of an accident, the victim must inform him/herself or have his/her employer informed within 24 hours.
+In case of an accident, the victim must inform himself/herself or have his/her employer informed within 24 hours.
 He/she must specify the location, the circumstances and the identity of potential witnesses.
-For his part, the employer must deliver to his worker an accident slip the victim will show to his doctor, this will save the victim of paying in advance for the medical expenses (within the authorized ceilings).
+For his part, the employer must deliver to his worker an accident slip the victim will show to his doctor, this will save the victim from paying in advance for the medical expenses (within the authorized ceilings).
 The employer also has to make an accident notification within 48 hours to the CPAM the victim is affiliated to.
-The CPAM will inform the Labour Inspectorate.
-The employer has to notify occupational injuries even if there is no expense and no day off work.
+The

-From the 1st of July 2010, the CRAMs (Caisses régionales d'assurance maladie) are designated as Caisses d'assurance retraite et de santé au travail, CARSAT [Retirement and Health at Work Insurance Fund)
+From the 1st of July 2010, the CRAMs (Caisses régionales d'assurance maladie) are designated as Caisses d'assurance retraite et de santé au travail, CARSAT [Retirement and Health at Work Insurance Fund).